AsmaNord/productManagement/README.md

 ## About the Project
-The app is in java relys on CRUD principles (Create, Read, Update and Delete) using dynamic tables and exploiting the encapsulation priciple in OOP.
+The app, which is in Java, relies on CRUD principles (Create, Read, Update, and Delete) using dynamic tables and exploiting the encapsulation principle in OOP.

 ## Features
-- Clear usage of abstaraction
+- Clear usage of abstraction
-- Demostrating encapsulation
+- Demonstrating encapsulation
-- Usage of dynamic tables in java
+- Usage of dynamic tables in Java

-- Technologies Used
+## Technologies Used
 - Java